kvnaust/YouTube-NonBiasedVideoSearcher/README.md

 do because it prioritizes the most recent results.
 This will cost you more tokens but after a few clicks you WILL have the lowest viewed results.

-Filter YouTube Shorts: The best thing that I could come up for is excluding any video that has a hashtag [#] in the title or description.
-Many shorts have this, BUT NOT ALL OF THEM DO.
-YouTube Data API V3 doesn't recognize the difference between a long-form video and a short; it will just show you everything.
+Filter out YouTube Shorts: Many shorts get filtered out, but some still get through the cracks.
+YouTube Data API V3 doesn't recognize the difference between a long-form video and a short.

 Exact title match: Whatever you put into the search bar is what you will get (NOT including google dorks).
 If you search for [I am a human being before:2009] You will find videos with the title "I am a human being" posted before 2009.
 Exact title match.